MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling

 \subsubsection{Dataset}

 We use the sPlotOpen dataset \citep{sabatini2021splotopen}, which includes \num{95104} vegetation plots worldwide.
-It records plant species as present if observed in a given plot and absent otherwise.
-We retain species with more than 20 recorded presences, resulting in \num{12738} species.
-To partition the species data, we employ spatial block cross-validation \citep{roberts2017cross}, and split the data into training, validation, and test sets.
-The geographic distribution of these splits is provided in Appendix \ref{sec:appendix_dataset}.
-Using spatial blocks helps to evaluate the model's extrapolation ability and to identify causal predictors \citep{roberts2017cross}.
+We retain plant species with more than 20 recorded presences, resulting in \num{12738} species.
+We employ spatial block cross-validation \citep{roberts2017cross} to split the data into training, validation, and test sets (see Appendix \ref{sec:appendix_dataset} for visualization of their geographic distribution).
 Each spatial block spans an area of 1°$\times$1°, and the blocks are randomly assigned to the splits while maintaining a \num{70}:\num{15}:\num{15} ratio for training, validation, and testing, respectively.
-The validation set is used for model calibration, optimizing hyperparameters and applying early stopping.
-We evaluate the model on the test set, considering only species with at least one observation in each split (\num{10161} species).
-As a case study, we select three plant species from the European region (longitude: -10 to 31, latitude: 36 to 56) for a qualitative analysis of their predictions.
+The validation set is used to optimize hyperparameters and apply early stopping.
+We evaluate the model on the test set, considering only species with at least one observation in each split (\num{9009} species).
+As a case study, we select three European plant species for a qualitative analysis of their predictions.
 These species are \textit{Anthyllis vulneraria}, a medicinal plant native to Europe, also known as kidney vetch; \textit{Vaccinium myrtillus}, a small deciduous shrub, also referred to as European blueberry or bilberry; and \textit{Quercus ilex}, commonly known as the holm oak, a large evergreen tree.